-Sixteen Thirty Fund is a 501(c)(4) advocacy group that was founded in 2008.
+Sixteen Thirty Fund (sometimes styled “1630 Fund”) is a 501(c)(4) advocacy organization founded in 2008.
 The group says it “promotes social welfare by conducting public education, advocacy, and other campaigns to support progressive policies.”

 The group operates quietly, using its funds to provide grants to progressive organizations.
 In 2015, the fund provided millions in grants to 29 different organizations.
 That year, Sixteen Thirty Fund’s largest grant—exceeding $1.9 million—went to the League of Conservation Voters Education Fund, the “educational” arm of the League of Conservation Voters, an organization activating and rallying environmentalists to political activism.